VogelDev/spell-search/README.md

 1. allow the user to delete characters
 1. make the UX more apparent
     1. user must create a character and then click its name to "activate" that character before they can add spells from the spell book
+1. fix routing in github pages to allow deep linking to work
+1. css overhaul

 ## Project setup
 ```